 For further information, visit or contact the Transfer Center located within the Office of Admissions and Advising (RCF-242; 443-518-1220; email@example.com).

-Services include working with veterans and their qualified dependents to initiate processes necessary to activate and maintain their benefits, arrange participation in HCC’s Veterans Deferred Payment Plan (see page 26) and tutorial services (in addition to tutorial services the college provides to all students).
-Veterans Affairs staff also facilitate access to other college services such as academic advising, other forms of financial assistance (including financial aid, scholarships and work-study; financial literacy), disability support services, personal counseling, and many other college services.
-The assistant registrar for veterans affairs serves as the advisor of the veterans student association.
+Services include working with qualified students to initiate processes necessary to activate and maintain their education benefits, arrange participation in HCC’s Veterans Deferred Payment Plan (see page 26) and tutorial services (in addition to tutorial services the college provides to all students).
+Veterans Affairs staff also facilitates access to other college services such as academic advising, financial assistance (including financial aid, scholarships and work-study; financial literacy), disability support services, personal and career counseling.

 FINANCIAL AID SERVICES

 It is the college’s goal that no student should be restricted from attending HCC because of limited financial resources.
-To meet this goal the college maintains a program of grants, scholarships, loans and part-time employment for eligible students who are accepted and enrolled in the college as certificate or degree-seeking students in good standing.
-Students must be enrolled in programs leading to a degree or certificate awarded by Howard Community College to be eligible for financial aid.
+To meet this goal the college maintains a program of grants, scholarships, loans and part-time employment for eligible students who are accepted and enrolled in the college in a financial aid eligible certificate or degree program.
 Detailed information regarding financial aid and scholarships is located on pages 29-34.
-For further information, visit or contact the Financial Aid Services Office (RCF-222; 443-518-1260; firstname.lastname@example.org.)
+For further information, visit or contact Financial Aid Services (RCF-222; 443-518-1260; email@example.com.)

 For a full overview of all the college’s services to help students pay for college, go to www.howardcc.edu/pay.